embeddings-benchmark/mteb/README.md

     -t Banking77Classification  \
     --verbosity 3

-# if nothing is specified it with default to saving the results in the results/{model_name} folder
+# if nothing is specified default to saving the results in the results/{model_name} folder

 mteb -m sentence-transformers/all-MiniLM-L6-v2
 ```